lfit/itpol/linux-workstation-security.md

 Mandatory Access Controls (MAC) or Role-Based Access Controls (RBAC) are an extension of the basic user/group security mechanism used in legacy POSIX systems.
-Most distributions these days either already come bundled with a MAC/RBAC implementation (Fedora, Ubuntu), or provide a mechanism to add it via an optional post-installation step (Gentoo, Arch, Debian).
+Most distributions these days either already come bundled with a MAC/RBAC implementation (Fedora, Ubuntu, Debian), or provide a mechanism to add it via an optional post-installation step (Gentoo, Arch).
 Obviously, it is highly advised that you pick a distribution that comes pre-configured with a MAC/RBAC system, but if you have strong feelings about a distribution that doesn't have one enabled by default, do plan to configure it